The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

 The AAO is a professional association of educationally qualified orthodontic specialists who create healthy, beautiful smiles for their patients.
 The AAO only admits orthodontists as members.
 Orthodontists first graduate from dental school and then complete an additional two to three years of education in the orthodontic specialty at accredited orthodontic residency programs.
 Selecting an AAO member for orthodontic care is your assurance that the doctor is an orthodontist.

-Any device, attached to the teeth or removable, designed to move the teeth, change the position of the jaw, or hold the teeth in their finished positions after braces or aligners are removed.
+Any device, attached to the teeth or removable, that is designed to move the teeth, change the position of the jaw, or hold the teeth in their finished positions after braces or aligners are removed.

 Upper or lower jaw.